peacechen/node-git-hooks/README.md

 runs before a commit and is often used to perform linting.
 Remember to set the executable flag for hook files on \*NIX systems:
 > chmod +x .githooks/*

-Add the following `postinstall` script to package.json:
+Add the following `prepare` script to package.json:
 ```
 "scripts": {
-  "postinstall": "node-git-hooks"
+  "prepare": "node-git-hooks"
 },
 ```